 - MADE IN THE USA AND ORTHODONTIST RECOMMENDED!
 Orthodontists, Dentists, and Hygienists alike are raving about...

 - SAFE!
-Patented structure uses the tooth’s anatomy to floss correctly, eliminating worry of damaging wires...
+The patented structure of the Platypus orthoflosser uses the tooth’s anatomy to floss correctly,...

 Water flossing is a great alternative to traditional flossing when it comes to braces and is clinically proven to be 3x more effective.